Why Postgraduate Nurse Practitioner Residency?

 - Group medical, dental and vison insurance

 - 401K retirement plan with substantial discretionary employer match and contribution

 - The nurse practitioner residents receive the same clinical and administrative support as other primary care providers including IT, billing, and others

-Riggs Community Health Center’s Rural Health Nurse Practitioner Residency Program is being structured around all requirements set forth by the accrediting body of the American Nurses Credentialing Center (ANCC).
-Riggs will be eligible to apply for residency program accreditation in the fall of 2022.
+Riggs Community Health Center’s Rural Health Nurse Practitioner Residency Program is structured around all requirements set forth by the accrediting body of the Commission On Collegiate Nursing Education (CCNE).
+Riggs is currently in the process of seeking accreditation, which is expected to be completed by Fall 2023.

 Riggs Community Health Center works collaboratively with the following community partners to ensure residents a robust and well-rounded residency experience.

 - Family Health Clinic - Delphi, Monon, Burlington, Wolcott